electric-socket/pascal8000/README.md

 * More intrinsic functions, ones where a procedure or function call is replaced by the instruction it represents, e.g. inc(x) translated into effectively ++x, i.e. X := X+1.
 * When using a variable or constant in another unit, be able to explicitly reference the item by its unit name, i.e. X in unit There, can also be referenced in another unit as "X" (if there's no other local variable of the same name, either inside a procedure or function where the reference is made, or at Unit level, or a intermediate unit compiled after there), or as "There.X"

 # Files                             .
 * As Pascal8000 has two versions, there are two different compilers, *Pascal8000LinkEdit.pas* for the Linkage Editor-capable version, and *Pascal8000LoadGo.pas* for the compile-and-go version.
 There are also separate run-time systems and initialization for each.
 It is kind of amazing to think that they developed a compiler that can read and scan a program, create a binary objevt file (or set up the environment to run the code it created) and produce a listing, all in less than 7000 lines of source code.
 * The file *$pasmsgs.txt* is the error message file used by the compiler.
 * The file *AAEC B1107.pdf* is the October, 1979 montly newsletter for a European computer center.
 Page 13 has an article about Pascal 8000.
 * The file *Pascal8000.pdf* is the reference manual for the compiler.
 * The directory *rsource* contains the assembly language support files for Pascal8000 programs.
+That is not a misspelling, the original PDS (mainframe equivalent of a subdirectory) was *Pascal.rsource*.
 The *.asm files are the assembly language sources for run-time support, and the *.mac files are macros they use.
 * The group of files named *AAEC_COMPILER* are my attempts to make the Linkage Editor Version successfully compile under Free Pascal.
 At this time it does not work because I stopped to create this release.
 Some things on it are temporary placeholders for things that actually do things, like opening files or producing the date and time.
 * The *.jcl files are the original OS/VS1 and MVS job control language files to download and install the compiler.
+* The file *Pascal8000B.het* is the tape contaning the entire system, and all sources.
+It can be read by MVS TK5 on Hercules.
+* The file *Linkedit.obj* is the binary object file of the linkage editor version of the compiler.
+It can be link edited with the run-time library to rebuild the compiler.
+* The file *Loadgo.obj*  is the binary object file of the linkage editor version of the compiler.
+It can be link edited with the run-time library to rebuild the compiler.

 # Ownership